imnltsa/ios15tether/README.md

 TrollStore Helper should now be installed into the Tips app.
 Open the Tips app and install TrollStore.
 If Tips doesn't say "Uninstall Persistence Helper", register Tips as a persistence helper.

 - You cannot set a passcode / enable any biometrics.
 Your device will panic if you enable a passcode, though a force reboot reverts the changes.
-- The microphone may not work; tested with "Voice Memos".
-- The camera may not work; tested with "Camera".
-- The flashlight may not work; tested with Control Center.
-- The gyroscope may not work (this means the screen won't rotate, and you will need to enable AssistiveTouch and add the screen rotation option to the AssistiveTouch menu; you will use the AssistiveTouch menu to rotate the screen); tested with "Gyro Racer".
+If jailbroken, you can install [FakePass](https://repo.alexia.lol/debs/rootless/net.cadoth.fakepass_0.1.5_iphoneos-arm64.deb) (direct `.deb` link), though it will ***only work while jailbroken***.
+Install the tweak, respring, and attempt to set a passcode in the Settings app.
+This tweak does not provide real security, though would prompt a potential intruder to restore the device as rebooting simply enters DFU (they cannot boot as they do not have the required files).
+Please do ***not*** keep sensitive information on the device, even if you are jailbroken 24/7 as either simply forgetting to jailbreak or someone knowing what files are required to boot instantly compromise the security of your device.
-- The device will look ***bricked*** after a reboot once you restore.
+- The device will look ***bricked*** after a reboot once you restore as LLB is unsigned.
 If the device reboots, it enters a kind of "weird" DFU mode.
-You will still need to do the [DFU mode](https://theapplewiki.com/wiki/DFU_Mode) button combination to enter the actual DFU though, else `gaster pwn` will make your terminal go in a loop (press Ctrl+C to stop it).
+You will still need to do the [DFU mode](https://theapplewiki.com/wiki/DFU_Mode) button combination to enter the actual DFU though, else running `gaster pwn` will make your terminal go in a loop (press Ctrl+C to stop it).
+If this for whatever reason bothers you, look into [downr1n](https://github.com/edwin170/downr1n).
-- Your device may reboot automatically if the device is locked for too long.
-You can mitigate this by keeping the devices WiFi on at all times.
-Install [Fiona](https://julioverne.github.io/debfiles/com.julioverne.fiona_0.1_iphoneos-arm.deb) by julioverne to keep the WiFi on (you will need to run the tweak through [Derootifier](https://github.com/haxi0/Derootifier) to convert the `iphoneos-arm` tweak to `iphoneos-arm64`).
-Optionally, also install [Reverie](https://paisseon.github.io/debs/lilliana.reverie_0.0.3_iphoneos-arm64.deb) (direct `.deb` link) by Paisseon to put the device into a "hibernation" mode so the device doesn't automatically reboot; battery usage is significantly lower and doesn't reboot the device.
-Despite the developers of these tweaks subjectively being shady, these are great tweaks that make the deep sleep issue essentially non-existent on tethered boots. ***You will need to be consistently jailbroken to utilize these tweaks***.
-- A tweak that causes SpringBoard to crash may put your device in a respring loop.
+- A tweak that causes SpringBoard to crash ***may*** put your device into a respring loop.
 Hold the Volume Up button while the device is respringing to enter safe mode if this occurs.

 ## Credits
 ***[Back to Table of Contents](#table-of-contents)***

-- [@mineek](https://github.com/mineek) for writing the original guide and always providing help through my countless skissues
+- [@mineek](https://github.com/mineek) for writing the original guide and always providing help through my countless skissues (bikers fault)
 - [@edwin170](https://github.com/edwin170) for general support
 - [@pwnapplehat](https://github.com/pwnapplehat) for [updating the orangera1n activation records guide](https://gist.github.com/pwnapplehat/f522987068932101bc84a8e7e056360d)
-- All developers & repository owners of the software used in this guide
+- All developers & repository owners of the software used in this guide listed under [Requirements](#requirements) (seriously, thank you.)